 Apple Coleslaw features colorful fruits and veggies mixed with a peppery-sweet creamy coleslaw dressing – it’s healthy, delicious and so easy to make!

-Bring this apple cabbage slaw along as a side dish to potlucks, parties, just about any type of gathering or get-together.
+Bring this coleslaw along as a side dish to potlucks, parties, or just about any type of gathering or get-together.
 It also makes for a great light lunch or a delicious option for the brown bag lunch.

 - Cabbage – Use regular green cabbage or Napa.